UnknownCallerrr/GmingRealm/games/fnfmodded/tabi/assets/data/readMe.txt

 Enhanced
 Dialogue
 Format
-idk why the fuck i came up with that and i dont care anyhow the usage is pretty simple
+idk why the duck i came up with that and i dont care anyhow the usage is pretty simple